 It is so impressive and serves such a vital function.
 Even Gee-Gee, the University of Ottawa mascot chose it as one of his fave spots on campus.

 You may have noted other references to Canada and Canadian companies in previous blog posts.
-Our CMO (and author of this post) grew up in Ontario and we’re thrilled to announce that we are creating a custom moss frame for Jamie Miller of Biomimicry Frontiers in Guelph, Ontario.
-Watch for our interview with Mr. Miller, coming soon.
+Our CMO (and author of this post) grew up in Ontario and we’re thrilled to announce that we are creating a custom moss frame for Jamie Miller of Biomimicry Frontiers in Guelph, Ontario and one for Tersano, Green cleaning supplies out of Windsor, Ontario.

 What is a Moss Wall?

 A moss wall, interestingly, is also called a green wall which is where the confusion can begin between the two.
 We construct our green walls aka moss walls with real, but preserved moss that does not require any dirt, soil or substrate, and does not require any watering or misting of any kind.
 We explain it like this: a moss wall is neither living nor dead, it is made of moss that is dormant, having been preserved using a natural paraffin or glycerin process.
 Moss walls retain their lush look with zero maintenance (except for the occasional dusting using compressed air just as you would use on a computer keyboard) for at least ten years and we’re talking to a company in Europe that is working on a real, moss spray that will extend the life of a moss wall far beyond ten years.

 The Fat Plant Society moss is harvested in North Carolina and Kentucky and when it arrives, it smells just like standing in the middle of a forest.
 The moss has acorns and other treasures from its birthplace and we clean the moss before laying it out in our design studio.
 From there we use the moss just like a painter would use paint to achieve the colors, textures, and depth of each, handmade frame.